hacknlove/orgasmoproject/docs/GettingStarted/Drivers.md

 If the variable is not set, it defaults to `@orgasmo/json`

-You can use a comma separated set of drivers' names, to use driver composition, for instance:
+You can use a comma separated set of driver' names, to use driver composition, for instance:

 ```sh
 ORGASMO_DRIVER=@orgasmo/admin/driver,@orgasmo/mongo
 ```

-## Kind of drivers:
+## Kind of driver:

-We can classify the drivers in two, according to where the driver is loaded from:
+We can classify the driver in two, according to where the driver is loaded from:

 - External: The driver is loaded from a NPM package.
 - Internal: The driver is loaded from your source code.

-Use the environmental variable `ORGASMO_DRIVER` to set the name of the drivers you want to use, being the driver name the string for an import, or a path inside drivers (or both).
+Use the environmental variable `ORGASMO_DRIVER` to set the name of the driver you want to use, being the driver name the string for an import, or a path inside driver (or both).

-For instance, `test/e2e` is the name of an internal driver that could live at `/drivers/test/e2e`, and `@orgasmo/json` a driver that is imported from `@orgasmo/json`
+For instance, `test/e2e` is the name of an internal driver that could live at `/driver/test/e2e`, and `@orgasmo/json` a driver that is imported from `@orgasmo/json`

-## External Drivers
+## External driver

-Currently, Orgasmo includes 4 external drivers:
+Currently, Orgasmo includes 4 external driver:

 - [`@orgasmo/json']https://www.npmjs.com/package/@orgasmo/mongo): gets the pageConfigs from a collection of JSON files.
 - [`@orgasmo/mongo`](https://www.npmjs.com/package/@orgasmo/mongo): gets the pageConfigs from a MongoDB database.